shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

 # Building frontend

 Now, We're ready to build out the front end.
-We will create react app inside the existing app directory.
+We will create a new react app inside the existing app directory.

 ```text
 cd app
 npx create-react-app .
 ```

-folder structure of React spp
+The directory structure of a basic React app made with `create-react-app`:

 ```text
 ├── public